Early intervention and personalized care can help children with intellectual disabilities reach their fullest potential.

 - Down syndrome: Physicians from more than 30 specialties at Rush University Children’s Hospital collaborate to provide your child with comprehensive care that addresses the complexities of Down syndrome.

-- Autism: The Autism Resource Center at Rush connects you with the services you need to help improve your child’s development with autism and related disorders, including Rett’s syndrome (a rare type of autism that affects girls and causes intellectual disability).
+- Autism: The Autism Assessment, Research, Treatment and Services (AARTS) Center at Rush provides comprehensive care and support to help improve your child’s development with autism and related disorders, including Rett syndrome.